Psychology BSc (Hons)

 - You will learn online via the university’s virtual learning environment (VLE) as well as through frequent online discussion groups with your tutors and classmates and synchronous virtual classrooms

-- You must attend a one or two-day induction in years 1 and 3, at your campus, plus a one-week residential held in Inverness each year.
+- You must attend a one- or two-day induction in year 1 at the Inverness campus, plus a one-week residential held in Inverness each year.
 This is compulsory for eligibility for BPS registration on graduation

 How long will my course last?